Isca Hockey Club

 Isca Hockey Club is a field hockey club that plays in Exeter.
 The club plays fixtures at several locations, primarily on the water-based pitch at the University of Exeter and Exeter School.
+The name of the club, Isca, originates from Isca Dumnoniorum, the Roman name for the Exeter area.
+The club has secured several major national honours since it was created in 1913, and recently celebrated its 100-year anniversary in 2013.